 “I take it that means ‘no’,” replied the official.

-“It does,” she said, “and my proper form of address is ‘Your Grace.’
+“It does,” she said, “and my proper form of address is ‘Your Ladyship.’
 I’ll be back here in less than an hour, and you will be here, waiting for me.
 Is that clear?”

-“Yes, Your Grace,” said the official, but Atopia was already out the door.
+“Yes, Your Ladyship,” said the official, but Atopia was already out the door.

 277-1105, Narmada, Red Sun City Starport, Departure Notification Board

 SILVER DAWN (Type A2, Independent): New owner and crew.
 Departing for Kiewa tonight at 2640 hours.
 Thru service to be determined at destination.
 Ten middle passage bunks and four low berths available.
 No cargo space available.
 No working passage available.